Total Law

 In addition to application fees, you will need to maintain a minimum balance of £1,270 in your personal savings account.

-You will usually receive a decision on your health and care worker visa application within 3 weeks after applying from outside of the UK, and 8 weeks after applying from inside the UK.
+You will usually receive a decision on your health and care worker visa application within 3 weeks after applying from inside the UK or online.

 However, application processing may be delayed in some cases.
 Having a qualified immigration advisor look over your application prior to submission can ensure that it is complete and that your application is not delayed due to errors on your part.
 It is recommended that you wait until your visa application is approved before making travel plans to the UK.